-(1) Amounts reflect the aggregate grant date fair value of restricted share grants computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 11 included in our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2021.
-There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award).

-(2) Amounts reflect bonuses paid with respect to the achievement of performance criteria under our executive bonus plan.
+- (1) Amounts reflect the aggregate grant date fair value of restricted share grants computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 10 included in our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022.
+There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award). - (2) Amounts reflect bonuses paid with respect to the achievement of performance criteria under our executive bonus plan. - (3) Amounts in this column include 401(k) matching contributions for all individuals listed.